 Wrap Up

-Knights are in a great place at the moment, and are pretty flexible in which big toys they can play with, giving lots of variety to try out.
+Knights are worse off than they were in the early part of 10th, but they still have some game and are pretty flexible in which big toys they can play with, giving lots of variety to try out.
 Charge forth gloriously, and blow the enemy to bits.